-Who Do You Sue if a Garbage Truck Hits Your Car?
+Who Do You Sue if a Garbage Truck Hits Your Car in Philadelphia?

 Garbage trucks can be a menace on the road.
 Especially in tight city streets, garbage trucks sometimes block the road, create traffic congestion, and stop in dangerous places.
 On some roads, garbage trucks may occupy blind corners or make sudden stops and starts that put other drivers in danger.
 If you were injured by a garbage truck, you may be left wondering who to sue.